Official-Fleary/Official-Fleary/README.md

 # 💫 About Me:
-🔭 I’m currently working on my website to test my skills<br>👯 I’m looking to collaborate on nothing for now<br>🤝 I’m looking for help with nothing for now<br>🌱 I’m currently learning Front End Web Develop,ent<br>💬 Ask me about web designing<br>⚡ I'm calm and smart
+🔭 I’m currently working on my website to test my skills<br>👯 I’m looking to collaborate on nothing for now<br>🤝 I’m looking for help with nothing for now<br>🌱 I’m currently learning Front End Web Development<br>💬 Ask me about web designing<br>⚡ I'm calm and smart

 ## 🌐 Socials: